 Possibly Ineffective for

-Special Precautions & Warnings:Pregnancy and breast-feeding: The use of laminaria directly on the cervix during pregnancy or childbirth is POSSIBLY UNSAFE when used to ripen the cervix and LIKELY UNSAFE when used to induce labor.
-It can cause serious side effects for both mother and child, including infection, rupture of the cervix, and infant death.
-Taking laminaria by mouth during pregnancy is UNSAFE because laminaria can affect hormones.
+When applied to the skin: There isn't enough reliable information to know if laminaria is safe.
+Some people might experience allergic reactions.
+Pregnancy: Laminaria is possibly unsafe when applied in the vagina to ripen the cervix and is likely unsafe when used to induce labor.
+It can cause serious side effects for both the parent and child, including infection, rupture of the cervix, and infant death.
+Taking laminaria by mouth as a supplement during pregnancy is unsafe.
+It can affect hormones.
+Avoid use.

-Taking laminaria by mouth during breast-feeding is LIKELY UNSAFE because laminaria might contain some poisonous chemicals.
+Breast-feeding: Taking laminaria by mouth as a supplement while breast-feeding is likely unsafe.
+Laminaria might contain toxic chemicals.
+Avoid use.

-Thyroid problems: Laminaria contains significant amounts of iodine, which might make thyroid problems worse.
+Thyroid problems: Laminaria contains large amounts of iodine, which might make thyroid problems worse.
 Don't take laminaria if you have thyroid problems.

 Digoxin (Lanoxin) interacts with LAMINARIA

 Laminaria contains large amounts of potassium.
-Large amounts of potassium can increase the effects and side effects of digoxin (Lanoxin).
-Do not take laminaria if you are taking digoxin (Lanoxin).
+Large amounts of potassium can increase the effects and side effects of digoxin.

 Medications for high blood pressure (ACE inhibitors) interacts with LAMINARIA